-Methods to analyse the various matrices of mercury may assess the total mercury content or the speciation of mercury.
+• The methods to analyze the various matrices of mercury may assess the total mercury content or the speciation of mercury.
 Some have been defined by the International Organization for Standardization (ISO) and the European Committee for Standardization (CEN).
 Other national methods have been drawn up, such as those of the United States (EPA) or Japan.

-The following criteria must be met to obtain high quality results:
+• The following criteria must be met to obtain high quality results: